 For procurements involving negotiations, the details of the bids shall not be available for review by the public until after the award of the contract.

-An award protest must be submitted in writing to the Controller within 15 business days of the bid award.
+An award protest must be submitted in writing to the Comptroller within 10 calendar days of the bid award.
 The written protest must include the following information:

 Name, address and phone number of the protestor;

 Signature of the protestor or the protestor’s representative;

 Project title and number (if applicable);